News

 Lesson 1 – Lesson 11

-1. Analyze and comment on issues related to environmental protection, cultural activities, pressure issues, education system, wedding customs, etc., and put forward opinions and suggestions for improvement.
+1. Analyze and comment on issues related to environmental protection, cultural activities, stress issues, education systems, wedding customs, etc., and present opinions and suggestions for improvement.

-2. Learn and use idioms, sayings and news terms.
+2. Learn and use idioms, sayings, and news-related terms.

-3. Be able to discuss the above topics in a complete and clear logical and formal style, and use narrative and argumentative styles to write essays.
+3. Discuss the above topics in a complete, clear, logical, and formal style, and use narrative and argumentative structures to write essays.

-4. Attain more than 785 words and more than 76 types of syntax.
+4. Acquire a vocabulary of more than 785 words and master over 76 types of sentence structures.

-This course is suitable for learners of combined study of 900 hours, TOCFL Band B (Level 3), HSK Level 4, ACTFL Intermediate-mid、or CEFR B1.
+Be suitable for learners with approximately 900 hours of study, or those at TOCFL Band B(Level 3), HSK Level 4, ACTFL Intermediate-Mid, or CEFR B1 levels.
 3500 Band B (Level 4) Level 5 Intermediate-high B2

 Level 7 【Book 4】